- Gender and Relationships

 It can be another reason why.
 THEY CAN'T JUST LIE.
 They are either too scared of their parents or too honest and loyal that they don't have the heart to break their rules.
 Which is good actually.
 I don't really need to say that they just wanna protect you.

 If the girl that you like gave you 'having strict parents' as the reason for rejecting you.
 Let her be.
-She either doesn't want a full-bown family drama or SERIOUSLY just doesn't wanna hook up with you.
+She either doesn't want a full-bown family drama or SERIOUSLY just doesn't go out with you.

-Yeah, sometimes she just doesn't wanna hook up with you.
+Yeah, sometimes she just doesn't wanna go out with you.

 3. HAVE OTHER (MORE IMPORTANT) PRIORITIES.